ByPaco10/MCSR-Performance/README.md

 When talking about Minecraft Speedrunning hardware configuration we are looking at a few important details on how to configure the build (and some are Linux-specific):
  - Powerful Gen4 m.2 SSD +3500MB/s recommended.
  - Powerful CPU 6 core minimum, 8 recommended.
+This is the core of the build and will determine the overall performance on resetting.
  - GPU VRAM and performance does **not** matter.
  - AMD GPU on Linux is recommended.
  - Peripherals **DO** matter do not skimp on them!
 (High-end is way too much for MCSR, but do not buy a very cheap mouse+keyboard kit, membrane-keyboard, etc).